by José San Miguel

 Capitalism is defined not only by the division of the world into bourgeois and proletarian classes, but also by a very specific type of relation among all units of capital.
 Marx and Engels understood first and better than anyone in their time that what distinguishes the capitalist mode of production from those that preceded it is how the ever-increasing combination and coordination of labor and machinery in globally-connected production processes moves in increasing tension with existing property relations that are rendering an increasing proportion of humanity dispossessed of the surplus product of global production.
 Since Marx and Engels, this has been understood as the fundamental contradiction of capitalism, the contradiction between socialized labor and the private accumulation of the surplus product of that labor.3 Centuries of humanity’s socialized labor in combination with Earth’s riches have raised productive forces that have the potential to eliminate all want and misery from the world, to supply every people, every individual, with a stable livelihood and a meaningful, dignified, and self-determined place in society, with ample resources for many future generations to come.
 But instead, in the global system of capitalism-imperialism, the productive forces exist in a permanent state of rivalry, competition, chaos, and warfare.

 In the earlier period of capitalism, many European thinkers, including Marx, had due cause to see the formal freedoms of economic competition and individual accumulation as a progressive historical break from the stagnant productive forces of Europe’s feudal civilization.
 However, by the late 19th century, capitalism, barely a century old, had already proven that its anarchic state of production – the “free market” so worshiped by liberals and libertarians alike – was, with every crisis, yielding higher and higher degrees of concentration and centralization of the productive forces of Europe.
 The anarchy of unplanned, generalized commodity production of all against all was leading to and always leads to bouts of overproduction and commodity gluts followed by corporate bankruptcies and financial crisis.
-The outcome of all capitalist crises is to wipe out excess capacity, overaccumulated capital, resulting in the overall structure of capital more consolidated and centralized than ever before.
+The outcome of all capitalist crises is to wipe out excess capacity, overaccumulated capital, resulting in the overall structure of capital becoming more consolidated and centralized than ever before.
 From the anarchy of many units of capital in competition comes the anarchy of fewer but larger monopolistic enterprises competing against one another, and against the other monopolized industries, for the domination of whole national markets and the world.
 The “free market” is, therefore, nothing more than oligopolization in motion.
 And oligopolization – the creation of a highly compact class of industrial and financial elites controlling an ever-expanding proportion of the productive forces of humanity, the monopoly bourgeoisie – abolishes the anarchic rivalry of local capital by displacing it onto the world stage.
 This process of oligopolization leads to the highest stage of capitalism possible – what V.I.
 Lenin so incisively analyzed as imperialism or monopoly capitalism.4

 History has vindicated Lenin not once, but twice in his claim that this stage of capitalism, imperialism (what kites has been calling capitalism-imperialism), is not only decadent, moribund, and rife with crisis, but that it also tends towards inter-imperialist war (1914-1918, 1939-1945).
 As domestic competition among innumerable units of capital is replaced with the imperialist competition of the globe-spanning trusts, cartels, pacts, and financial concerns, the domestic centralizing processes of bankruptcy and acquisition are overtaken by the global centralizing processes of wars of conquest against weaker countries, violent conflict with rival imperialists over shared markets, and at the highest point of crisis, full-blown inter-imperialist war.

 In 2020, the capitalist-imperialist world system has seen a sharp escalation towards inter-imperialist confrontation.
 US imperialism is in sharp decline, with few moves left to maintain its hegemony except for naked aggression against its dynamic and fast-emerging rival, the capitalist-imperialist power of China (in alliance with Russia).
 The world is rapidly polarizing into opposing, nuclear-armed capitalist-imperialist camps.
-These powers are willing to risk nuclear holocaust and an uninhabitable planet in their die-hard struggle to control and command the world’s flow of fossil fuels, precious minerals, and finite natural resources; monopolize data flows, artificial intelligence, nuclear weapons, 5G telecommunications infrastructure, and pharmaceuticals patents; and hold onto or fight for the world market by whatever means necessary.
+These powers are willing to risk nuclear holocaust and an uninhabitable planet in their die-hard struggle to control and command the world’s flow of fossil fuels, precious minerals, and finite natural resources; monopolize data flows, artificial intelligence, nuclear weapons, 5G telecommunications infrastructure, and pharmaceutical patents; and hold onto or fight for the world market by whatever means necessary.

 The madness of inter-imperialist war and the capitalist destruction of the planet can only be put to an end by force, and only by the force of proletarian revolution.
 It’s been done before, and it can and must be done again.
 Just as the Bolshevik revolution tore through the very fabric of history to unleash the first wave of international proletarian revolution, it’s the work of communist revolutionaries everywhere today to work together in the search for and creation of ruptures with such historical significance, especially in and around the capitalist-imperialist centers experiencing a rather unprecedented scope of crisis.5 Communist revolutionaries must cultivate among ourselves and boldly apply the sort of political-military creativity that was exercised and exemplified by the likes of Lenin and Mao.
 International proletarian revolution is the only force capable of abolishing the global anarchy of production that is responsible for the chaos of ecological collapse and imperialist wars.